I Like To Move It -- Computation Instead of Data in the Brain: Related Work

-Other large-scale simulations include a simulation of $10^{9}$ neurons with $10^{13}$ synapses in 2009~\cite{6375547}, $1.86 \cdot 10^{9}$ neurons and $11.1 \cdot 10^{12}$ synapses with NEST in 2014~\cite{10.3389/fninf.2014.00078}, and $68 \cdot 10^{9}$ neurons $5.4 \cdot 10^{13}$ synapses~\cite{10.3389/fninf.2020.00016}.
-However, all these large-scale simulations have a fixed connectivity of neurons, removing the largest burden from the simulation---a flexible communication structure for the spikes and a general way to connect neurons arbitrarily during the simulation.
+Other large-scale simulations encompass a 2009 model featuring $10^{9}$ neurons with $10^{13}$ synapses~\cite{6375547}, a 2014 NEST simulation with $1.86 \cdot 10^{9}$ neurons and $1.11 \cdot 10^{13}$ synapses~\cite{10.3389/fninf.2014.00078}, and a model with $6.8 \cdot 10^{10}$ neurons and $5.4 \cdot 10^{13}$ synapses~\cite{10.3389/fninf.2020.00016}.
+Nevertheless, all these large-scale simulations maintain fixed neuronal connectivity, eliminating the primary computational burden from the simulation—namely, flexible spike communication structures and general methods for arbitrary neuronal connections during simulation.